alfiinnn/TCP_GAME/README.md

 # TCP Game TurnBase

-# How to Play - ESCAPE OR DIE
+# HOW TO PLAY ESCAPE OR DIE
 ### by AlfinxAmca

 1. Run the Server